danbz/aesthetic-programming/source/8-Queeries/Readme.md

 ## LoadPixels()

-For this sample sketch, only one color within the image will be picked up and processed.
-This means that the program will randomly pick up any pixel from the image according to the x and y coordinates, and then the function of pixels can analyze and retrieve the color specifically the RGB color values that are further used to draw the line. `loc` is set as a variable to store the pixel information.
-Imagine an image is 5x5 pixels in terms of the dimension which is the total of 25.
+For this sample sketch, only one color within the image will be picked and processed.
+This means that the program will randomly pick any pixel from the image according to the x and y coordinates, and then the function of pixels can analyze and retrieve the color. specifically the RGB color values that are further used to draw the line. `loc` is set as a variable to store the pixel information.
+Imagine an image is 5x5 pixels in terms of the dimension which makes a total of 25 pixels.
 Each pixel position of an image needs to be clearly located so that a line can be drawn.
 The line is not randomly drawn but it draws along the y axes in which the pixel is randomly picked up, and this will lead to something like a pattern visualization of the image in the lines format as shown in Figure 8.2.
 But each pixel contains further information, that is the R (red), G (green), B (blue) and A (alpha) values.
 This is how the data is being stored in the pixels' one dimensional array:

 Pixel 1 - R value, Pixel 1 - G value, Pixel 1 - B value, Pixel 1 - A value, Pixel 2 - R value, Pixel 2 - G value, Pixel 2 - B value, Pixel 2 - A value ...